sanderland/katrain/README.md

   * The first startup of KataGo can be slow due to GPU tuning, after that it should be much faster.
 * The program is running too slowly.
 How can I speed it up?
   *  Adjust the number of visits or maximum time allowed in the settings.
+* The engine crashes with out of memory errors
+  * Try setting `nnMaxBatchSize` in `KataGo/analysis_config.cfg` to something lower.

 ## Contributing